Horace Fletcher: Biography

 Fletcher inspired Russell Henry Chittenden of Yale University to test the efficacy of his mastication system.
 He was also tested by William Gilbert Anderson, director of the Yale Gymnasium.
 It was here that he participated, at the age of fifty-eight, in vigorous tests of strength and endurance versus the college athletes.
-The tests included: “deep-knee bending”, holding out arms horizontally for a length of time, and calf raises on an intricate machine.
-Fletcher claimed to lift “three hundred pounds dead weight three hundred and fifty times with his right calf”.
+The tests included: "deep-knee bending", holding out arms horizontally for a length of time, and calf raises on an intricate machine.
+Fletcher claimed to lift "three hundred pounds dead weight three hundred and fifty times with his right calf".
 The tests claim that Fletcher outperformed these Yale athletes in all events and that they were very impressed with his athletic ability at his old age.
-Fletcher attributed this to following his eating practices, and ultimately these tests, whether true or not, helped further endorse “Fletcherism” publicly.
+Fletcher attributed this to following his eating practices, and ultimately these tests, whether true or not, helped further endorse "Fletcherism" publicly.

 Fletcher saw many similarities between humans and functioning machines.
 He posited several analogies between machines and the human body.
 Just some of the comparisons that Fletcher drew included: fuel to food; steam to blood circulation; steam gauge to human pulse; and engine to heart.

 Along with "Fletcherizing", Fletcher and his supporters advocated a low-protein diet as a means to health and well-being.

 Fletcher had a special interest in human excreta.
-He believed that the only true indication of one’s nutrition was evidenced by excreta (Fletcher 142).
-Fletcher advocated teaching children to examine their excreta as a means for disease prevention (Fletcher 143).
+He believed that the only true indication of one’s nutrition was evidenced by excreta.
+Fletcher advocated teaching children to examine their excreta as a means for disease prevention.
 If one was in good health and maintained proper nutrition then their excreta, or digestive "ash", as Fletcher called it, should be entirely "inoffensive".
 By inoffensive, Fletcher meant that there was no stench and no evidence of bacterial decomposition.

-Fletcher was an avid spokesman for Belgian Relief and a member of the Commission for Relief in Belgium in World War I.
+Fletcher was an avid spokesman for Belgian Relief and a member of the Commission for Relief in Belgium during World War I.

-Fletcher, 69, died of bronchitis in Copenhagen on January 13, 1919.
+Fletcher died of bronchitis in Copenhagen on January 13, 1919, at the age of 69.
 His message to humanity – to have an excellent overall health – was to have a holistic approach.
 The approach has only three steps: